 It's also given to each employee, showing their total wages and taxes paid, so they can submit this information on their personal income tax returns.

-When Must a W-3 Form Be Filed?
+When a W-3 Form Must Be Filed

 You must submit a W-3 form along with all W-2 forms for all employees before the end of January of the following tax year.
-When you've prepared W-2s for your employees for tax year 2018, you would submit all of them plus the transmittal Form W-3 by January 31, 2019.
+When you've prepared W-2s for your employees for the tax year 2018, you would submit all of them plus the transmittal Form W-3 by January 31, 2019.

 The January 31 deadline is the same for filing both paper forms and electronic filing.
 This date was changed in 2017.
 You must also give W-2 forms to employees by this date.
 It's a good idea to give the forms to employees earlier in January, however, so you have time to correct any errors before you submit everything to the SSA.

-Where Do You Get W-3 Forms?
+Where You Can Get W-3 Forms

 You can't just copy a W-3 form or print it off the Internet because the form is printed with a special red ink.
 You must buy the required type of W-3 forms from the same place you buy your W-2 forms, or you can have your payroll processor or tax preparer complete them for you.